On quasilinear parabolic systems and FBSDEs of quadratic growth: Introduction

 We now highlight three papers which are especially related to the present work, namely \cite{Delarue2003}, \cite{xing2018}, and \cite{harter2019}.
 In \cite{xing2018}, H\"older estimates and existence results are obtained in the \textit{semilinear} quadratic case, i.e. the case $\sigma = \sigma(t,x)$ does not depend on $u$ but $f$ has quadratic growth in $p$.
 In particular, it is shown that $\linf$ estimates on $u$ lead to H\"older estimates on $u$ as soon as the quadratic driver $f$ admits a ``Lyapunov function" - see Theorem 2.5 there.
 Theorem 2.6 in \cite{harter2019} shows how to strengthen the estimates from \cite{xing2018}, in particular obtaining a gradient estimate (i.e. an estimate on $\norm{Du}_{\linf}$) when the data is smooth enough (still in the semi-linear case).
-We note that in the semi-linear case, an a-priori estimate of $\norm{Du}_{\linf}$ yields automatically an existence result for classical solutions to the PDE system, thanks to the fact that \eqref{pde} is well-understood when $f$ is Lipschitz (see e.g. Lemma 2.2 of \cite{HU200093}), though this argument does not seem to have appeared in the literature.
+We note that in the semi-linear case, an a-priori estimate of $\norm{Du}_{\linf}$ yields automatically an existence result for classical solutions to the PDE system, thanks to the fact that \eqref{pde} is well-understood when $f$ is Lipschitz (see e.g. Lemma 2.2 of \cite{HU200093}), though this argument does not seem to have appeared in the literature until the recent note \cite{jackson2021note} which studies the FBSDE \eqref{fbsde} in the semi-linear setting.
 In the quasi-linear case $\sigma = \sigma(t,x,u)$, H\"older and gradient estimates have been obtained via probabilistic arguments in \cite{Delarue2003} for equations corresponding to FBSDEs with Lipschitz coefficients.